ED-IP/Milestone-3-project/README.md

 ### Future Features

-- Add somekind of random search to the main search page to make it more appealing
+- Add some random search results to the main search page to make it more appealing
 - Add checks to avoid duplicate entrys
 - Night mode color Scheme
 - The ability to add user as administrator that can add/edit/delete users and entrys in the dictionary
 - A GUI for the administrator user
+- A dedicated error page (E.G: when an user tries to delete an entry by a different user)

 ## UX